ravisudharsh/ravisudharsh.github.io/_projects/metabolic_network_analysis.md

     </div>
 </div>

-In this work{% cite Teo2019 %} in collaboration with [Prof. Jan Gruber's lab in Yale-NUS, Singapore](https://www.yale-nus.edu.sg/faculty/jan-gruber/), we showcase the metabolic changes associated with this amyloid-beta induced mitochondrial dysfunction.
+In this work {% cite Teo2019 %} in collaboration with [Prof. Jan Gruber's lab in Yale-NUS, Singapore](https://www.yale-nus.edu.sg/faculty/jan-gruber/), we showcase the metabolic changes associated with this amyloid-beta induced mitochondrial dysfunction.
 Our metabolic network analysis with the integration of metabolomics, transcriptomics and experimental data reveal alterations in the Tricarboxylic acid (TCA) cycle metabolism following low-level expression of amyloid-beta, a model to study Alzheimer's disease.

 <hr style="height:5px; visibility:hidden;" />